pdcherry/cherry-cv-public/README.md

 Current - 2022

-- Tech Lead of multiple reference control NPIs, custom OEM projects, and commercial release OEM.
-Includes the *Pan-cancer RNA Fusion Controls*, *Fragmentome Calibration Standards*, *CNV Controls*, *Pan-cancer cfDNA v2*, and RNA-seq.
+- Tech Lead of multiple reference control NPIs, custom OEMs, and commercial releases.
+Includes the *Pan-cancer RNA Fusion Controls*, *Fragmentome Calibration Controls*, *CNV Controls*, *Pan-cancer cfDNA v2*, and RNA-seq.
 - Mentored a direct report from Senior Research Associate to Scientist to serving as a Tech Lead on new product introductions
 - Original research led to multiple outside presentations and applications for patent protection of product configuration and biochemical methods.
-- Custom analysis demonstrated proof-of-concept design and QC success of the Pan-cancer RNA Fusion Controls; designed and implemented the production approach; used public data and feedback from alpha testers to design configuration of fusions RNAs
+- Custom data analysis pipeline in R and Python demonstrated proof-of-concept design and QC success of the Pan-cancer RNA Fusion Controls; designed and implemented the production approach; used public databases and feedback from alpha testers to design configuration of fusions RNAs
-- Led technical evaluation of a new NGS platform with custom experiments and bioinformatic analyses to enable faster gene QC in Production.
-  Also led ancillary experiments to speed up production.
+- Led new technology evaluation of a new NGS platform with custom experiments and bioinformatic analyses in Python, R, and SQL to enable faster gene QC in Production.
+Also led ancillary experiments to speed up synthetic gene production.
 Coded, implemented, and distributed on company GitHub an internal package, *`twistcolorpal`*, that automatically adds Twist-brand colors to `ggplot2` plots and sets up database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying.
-Regularly use AWS `s3` and `Spark`, `PySpark`, and `Sparklyr`, locally and on Databricks.
+Regularly use R, tidyverse, Python, Polars, AWS `s3`, `Spark`, `PySpark`, and `Sparklyr`, locally and on Databricks.

 ### Scientist